Image of a Electric Car charging

 Advantages of tax-time EV purchases

 With changes to Temporary Full Expensing taking full effect this EOFY (think: expanded asset coverage, raised thresholds and broader eligibility criteria) you can claim immediate deductions (helping to reduce taxable income) on the full cost of eligible depreciating assets.
-In plain terms, this means you can lower your businesses tax liability, whilst simultaneously taking advantage of the incentives and offers available on making an EV purchase.

 Need help funding the purchase of a new EV?